Analysis | President Trump’s false claims of vote fraud: A chronology

 “Fmr NV AG Laxalt: ‘No Question‘ Trump Would Have Won Nevada ‘Convincingly‘ Without Mail-in Voting”

-— Tweet, Nov.
+— tweet, Nov.
 5, 10:37 a.m.

 Well, yes, if some Biden voters had not voted, Trump might have won.
-Nevada law allows mail voting, and the state’s top election official is a Republican, Secretary of State Barbara Cegavske.
+Nevada law allows mail voting, and the state’s top election official is a Republican: Secretary of State Barbara Cegavske.

 “ANY VOTE THAT CAME IN AFTER ELECTION DAY WILL NOT BE COUNTED!”

-— Tweet (marked by Twitter as misleading), Nov.
+— tweet (marked by Twitter as misleading), Nov.
 5, 10:09 a.m.

 “All of the recent Biden claimed States will be legally challenged by us for Voter Fraud and State Election Fraud.
 Plenty of proof — just check out the Media.
 WE WILL WIN!
 America First!”

-— Tweet (marked by Twitter as misleading), Nov.
+— tweet (marked by Twitter as misleading), Nov.
 5, 11:22 a.m.

 “STOP THE FRAUD!”

-— Tweet (marked by Twitter as misleading), Nov.
+— tweet (marked by Twitter as misleading), Nov.
 5, 12:21 p.m.

 “IF YOU COUNT THE LEGAL VOTES, I EASILY WIN THE ELECTION!
 IF YOU COUNT THE ILLEGAL AND LATE VOTES, THEY CAN STEAL THE ELECTION FROM US!”

-— Statement, Nov.
+— statement, Nov.
 5, 12:37 p.m.

 Trump continues to be the president who cried wolf, baselessly warning about voter fraud and a rigged election with a multitude of easily debunked claims.
 The president has offered no evidence for his claim that the election is being stolen, and none has been found.

-Voting concluded when the polls closed on Tuesday night.
+Voting concluded when the polls closed Tuesday night.
 State election officials accept and count mail ballots only if they arrived by Election Day, or if they were postmarked by Election Day and arrived in the following days (the grace period varies by state).

 The Pinocchio Test